premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-32. How can we make copy of a java object?
+32. How can we make copy of a java object?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)